 Northern Sea Nettle

-Zooplankton, including small crustaceans and other jellies
+They feed on zooplankton, including small crustaceans and other jellies.

 In the past, jelly populations were kept in check by predators like sea turtles and jelly-eating fish.
 Due to the reduction of their predators, jelly populations are growing at alarming rates.
-There are some concerns that this species is beginning to expand its range farther north, and will out-compete commercially important fish species, such as herring and juvenile salmon, for the tiny food they both consume.

-Sea turtles and other jelly-eating animals, such as tuna, sunfish, butterfish, and spiny dogfish, keep the jelly populations in balance.
+Sea turtles and other jelly-eating animals such as tuna, sunfish, butterfish and spiny dogfish keep the jelly populations in balance.
 All seven species of sea turtles include them in their diets.
 The largest sea turtle species, the leatherback, depends on jellies for food.
 Because jellies are more than 90% water and an adult leatherback can weigh more than 2,000 pounds, one turtle can consume a lot of jellies.